3 minutes

 I have been fortunate enough to be involved deeply with the community over the years - as a participant, a volunteer, and a leader.
 To the extent of my leadership capacities, I:

-- Co-lead the National Stuttering Association’s (NSA) Seattle Adult chapter where I organize monthly social meetings and annual advocacy events, facilitate discussions, and help create a safe space for PWS in the Seattle area.
+- Co-lead the National Stuttering Association’s (NSA) Seattle Adult chapter, where I organize monthly social meetings and annual advocacy events, facilitate discussions, and help create a safe space for PWS in the Seattle area.

 - Advocate for PWS in the workplace through NSA’s WeStutter@Work Committee.
 We help eliminate workplace stigmas and improve employment outcomes for people who stutter.
 We aim to drive positive change in hiring practices, promotions, and professional development, ensuring an inclusive and supportive work environment for all.